-- 23. The Strategic Plan (2017-2021) directs WFP's contribution to the 2030 Agenda through support to countries' efforts to end hunger among the poorest and most food-insecure people, and participation in a revitalized global partnership for sustainable development.
-WFP is committed to reaching the people in greatest need first and ensuring that no one is left behind. - 24.
-WFP's goal under this policy is to support the most vulnerable food-insecure communities and governments and communities in building their resilience and capacities to address the impacts of climate change on hunger.
-To achieve this goal, WFP will focus on the following three main objectives to be incorporated into its country strategic plans (CSPs) and other programmes, working with partners to maximize complementary capacities and strengths in each country: - i) Support the most vulnerable people, communities and governments in managing and reducing climate-related risks to food security and nutrition and adapting to climate change. - ii) Strengthen local, national and global institutions and systems to prepare for, respond to and support sustainable recovery from climate-related disasters and shocks. - iii) Integrate enhanced understanding of the impacts of climate change on food security and nutrition into local, national and global policy and planning, including South-South cooperation, to address the impacts of climate change on food security and nutrition. - 25.
-As these three objectives are rooted in disaster risk reduction, the policy provides the framework for augmenting related approaches through the integration of climate change considerations where appropriate, including the need for longer-term adaptation to strengthen resilience.
+- III.
+Support national, regional and global policy, advocacy, analysis and learning on addressing the impacts of climate change on food security and humanitarian disasters, and foster South-South cooperation towards this end. - 24.
+As these three objectives are rooted in disaster risk reduction, the policy aims to augment the related approaches through the integration of climate change considerations where appropriate.
 At the same time, while focusing on climate change adaptation and addressing loss and damage from climate extremes, WFP recognizes the potential co-benefits of programmes that have impacts on greenhouse gas emissions and carbon sequestration, such as restored natural resources through asset creation activities, and cleaner, safer energy sources through the use of fuel-efficient stoves.
 WFP also recognizes the importance of minimizing its own contributions to climate change by reducing and offsetting the greenhouse gas emissions from its operations, to attain climate neutrality.
-WFP's commitments to climate neutrality and environmental protection are reflected in the WFP Environmental Policy. - 26.
-WFP's actions to address the impacts of climate change on food security and nutrition will contribute to achieving the SDGs, prioritizing SDGs 2 and 17 as indicated in paragraph 16, and supporting SDG 13: Action to combat climate change and its impacts (Box 1).
+WFP's commitments to climate neutrality and environmental protection are reflected in the WFP Environmental Policy presented to the Executive Board in November 2016. - 25.
+WFP's actions to address the impacts of climate change on food security will contribute to achieving the SDGs.
+WFP will prioritize SDG 2 on achieving zero hunger, and SDG 17 on partnering to support implementation of the other SDGs.
+WFP's work on climate change will also contribute to SDG 13: Action to combat climate change and its impacts (Box 1).